carpentries/carpentries.org/content/posts/2025/05/celebrating-our-contributors-building-recognition-into-glosario.md

 ## Building a Kind and Inclusive Community

 We aim to create a glossary and a kind, welcoming, and inclusive community.
-We want people from all over the world to feel that their voices are heard and valued.
+We want people from all over the world to feel that their voices are recognised and valued.

 We are also wanting to improve how people contribute.
 We hope to include better instructions, easier tools, and helpful videos.
 These changes will make it simpler for new contributors to join and help grow Glosario.